Kubernetes supports worker nodes

 Check that the deployment succeeded.
 To verify:

-- Several pods listed from the Linux control plane node, use
+Several pods listed from the Linux control plane node, use kubectl get pods

-the virtual service IP (seen under kubectl get services
+Service-to-pod communication, curl the virtual service IP (seen under kubectl get services)

-the service name with the Kubernetes default DNS suffix - Inbound connectivity,
+Service discovery, curl the service name with the Kubernetes default DNS suffix

-the NodePort from the Linux control plane node or machines outside of the cluster - Outbound connectivity,
+Inbound connectivity, curl the NodePort from the Linux control plane node or machines outside of the cluster

 Note: